 Maryland and Pennsylvania Railroad

-June 21, 1883 - Maryland Central Railroad reaches Bel Air
+June 21, 1883 - Maryland Central Railroad reaches Bel Air.

 The predecessors to the Ma & Pa used narrow gauge track that was common in the late 19th century.
 The conversion to standard gauge was necessary to allow equipment to be exchanged with other railroads, and it allowed faster and more powerful equipment to be used.
-Narrow gauge rails were separated by a distance of 3 feet, while standard gauge
+Narrow gauge

 August 23, 1900 - Baltimore & Lehigh Railway converts the Baltimore-Delta segment from narrow gauge to standard gauge.

 February 12, 1901 - Baltimore & Lehigh Railway and York Southern Railroad merged to form the Maryland & Pennsylvania (Ma & Pa) Railroad.